-9In Great Britain, the abuses which the trustees have committed in the management of those tolls, have in many cases been very justly complained of.
-At many turnpikes, it has been said, the money levied is more than double of what is necessary for executing, in the compleatest manner, the work which is often executed in a very slovenly manner, and sometimes not executed at all.
+But tolls on a high road cannot safely be made private property and must be committed to trustees at all.
 The system of repairing the high roads by tolls of this kind, it must be observed, is not of very long standing.
 We should not wonder, therefore, if it has not yet been brought to that degree of perfection of which it seems capable.
-If mean and improper persons are frequently appointed trustees; and if proper courts of inspection and account have not yet been established for controuling their conduct, and for reducing the tolls to what is barely sufficient for executing the work to be done by them; the recency of the institution both accounts and apologizes for those defects, of which, by the wisdom of parliament, the greater part may in due time be gradually remedied.
+If mean and improper persons are frequently appointed trustees; and if proper courts of inspection and account have not yet been established for controlling their conduct, and for reducing the tolls to what is barely sufficient for executing the work to be done by them; the recency of the institution both accounts and apologizes for those defects, of which, by the wisdom of parliament, the greater part may in due time be gradually remedied.